arangodb/docs/3.10/aql/fundamentals-syntax.md

 The maximum supported length for collection/View names is 256 bytes.
 Variable names can be longer, but are discouraged.

-Keywords must not be used as names.
-If a reserved keyword should be used as a name, the name must be enclosed in backticks or forward ticks.
+Keywords should not be used as names.
+If you want to use a reserved keyword as name anyway, the name must be enclosed in backticks or forward ticks.
+This is referred to as _quoting_.

 ```aql
 FOR doc IN `filter`